We may get commissions for purchases made through links in this post.

 2. Approaching you for interaction

-Cats stay away from what anything that scares them.
+Cats stay away from anything that scares them.
 That includes humans.
 When working with a feral or traumatized cat, one of the first signs of trust is simply that the cat allows you to come nearer.
 When the cat approaches you, now that’s a sign of trust and fondness.

 TCS member @lovefive says: “Martha makes me happy by coming up to me for fuss.”